D4dx-backend/ward-management/ward-management-system/DOCKER_SURVEY_IMPLEMENTATION.md

 ### For Ward Incharges
 1. Navigate to "Docker Survey" in the sidebar
-2. Use the tabs to switch between Docket Survey, Basic Survey, and Cluster Visits
+2. Use the tabs to switch between Docket Survey, Basic Survey, and House Visits
 3. Click status buttons to update question progress
 4. Monitor overall completion percentage in the header